pga03/docs-first-discovery/src/documents/congratulations.md

 [DOM Binder](http://docs.fluidproject.org/infusion/development/DOMBinder.html) to access the named elements.

-The value for the option is itself a Javascript object containing name/value pairs:
+The value for the `selectors` option is itself a Javascript object containing name/value pairs:

 ```javascript
 selectors: {